GemmaGarcias/accordion-frontend/README.md

 ### Description
 To resolve the excercise:
-The project is build with webpack, vanilla JS, Sass and E6.
+This project has been built with webpack, vanilla JS, Sass and E6.
 As an extra Bonus, the accordion's sections comes from an API created.

 [See project online!](https://gemmagarcias.github.io/schibsted-frontend/docs/)